ryoma-yama/gantt-task-react/README.md

 ### What's New?

-- The Gantt chart no longer throws an error when the task list is empty, and by default, it shows a task list and calendar.
+- The Gantt chart no longer throws an error when the task list is empty, and instead, it displays nothing.
 - Weekdays in the calendar are now hidden by default.
-- Task start and end dates are hidden by default.
+- Task from / to dates are hidden by default.

 ### For Developers